-Due to condensation of the C2+ components of the feed gas at the cold end of the process, the composition and flowrate of the recycle gas are little affected by changes in composition of the feed gas, the recycle gas consisting mainly of methane with some accumulated nitrogen.
-As a result, the requirement to monitor the refrigerant composition and to adjust it for variation in feed composition - a feature of Mixed Refrigerant (MR) processes - is eliminated, a significant operational simplification.
+Due to condensation of the C2+ components of the feed gas at the cold end of the process, the composition and flowrate of the recycle gas are little affected by changes in composition of the feed gas; the recycle gas consisting mainly of methane with some accumulated nitrogen.
+As a result, the requirement to monitor and adjust the refrigerant composition for changes in feed composition is eliminated, a significant operational advantage over Mixed Refrigerant (MR) processes.
 LNG production in actual operation can be maximised by minor adjustments in the flow ratio between the expanders.